python-wheel-build/fromager/docs/customization.md

 source from a URL.

-The arguments are the `WorkContext`, the `Requirement` being evaluated, version of the package being downloaded and the URL from which the source can be downloaded as returned by `resolve_source`.
+The arguments are the `WorkContext`, the `Requirement` being evaluated, version of the package being downloaded, the URL from which the source can be downloaded as returned by `resolve_source`, and the output directory in which the source should be downloaded.

 The return value should be a `pathlib.Path` file path to the downloaded source.